 The more unified Biopsychosocial approach examines addiction as the product of biological, psychological, social and cultural influences.
 That’s why a successful intervention involves interviewing multiple sources and looking at multiple pieces of information.
 Professional Interventionists are called when other attempts have failed and succeed when viewed as an invitation to accept and seek care.

-By looking at a robust picture of a client, what they are doing and where they came from, Dr. Stanger creates a colorful family map which illuminates problem to tackle first.
+By looking at a robust picture of a client, what they are doing and where they came from, Dr. Stanger can create a family map to determine which problem to tackle first.
 It’s critical to create this picture from multiple sources of information.
-Thus, more than one person is interviewed so that the data is triangulated and verified.
-In doing this, Dr. Stanger builds a collaborative intervention strategy that is mindful of whom the clients are, their strengths, weaknesses and resiliencies.
-Always looking for strengths to build on this leads to healing both those struggling with addiction and their families and gives them a prescription for action.
+This helps her develop a plan for building an intervention that leads to healing both those struggling with addiction and their families.

 “I am the mirror who reflects back their pain, their fears their voices.
 I am the inquirer who asks difficult questions, who searches for evidence and patterns.
 I am the companion on the journey bringing my own story to the encounter, making possible an interpretive collaboration, I am the audience who listens , laughs , weeps an applauds.
-I am the spider women spinning their tales.
-I am the therapist who offers catharsis support and challenge… I am also the stage manager coordinating the intersection of three plays-the story teller, the narrator and the readers inviting your voice to the drama”
+I am the spider women spinning their tales..
+I am the therapist who offers cathaersis support and challenge… I am also the stage manager coordinating the intersection of three plays-the story teller, the narrator and the readers inviting your voice to the drama”